kirubasankars/serve/README.md

 # serve

 Go based web server for web development

-Support Application and Modules for you static website. more detail soon..
+Support Application and Modules for you static/dynamic website. more detail soon..